-On September 19, 2013, Diamondback completed the acquisition of mineral interests underlying approximately 14,804 gross (12,687 net) acres in Midland County, Texas in the Permian Basin for \$440 million.
+On September 19, 2013, Diamondback completed the acquisition of mineral interests underlying approximately 14,804 gross (12,687 net) acres in Midland County, Texas in the Permian Basin for \$440.0 million.
 As part of the closing of the acquisition, the mineral interests were conveyed from the previous owners to the Predecessor.
-The mineral interests entitle us to receive an average 21.4% royalty interest on all production from this acreage with no additional future capital or operating expense required.
+The mineral interests entitle us to receive a 21.4% royalty interest on an acreage weighted basis from this acreage.
 The acquisition was accounted for as an acquisition of assets.